 - There's a small shelter under a bridge on the outskirts of the D.C. ruins.
 Inside is a single feral ghoul and what can only be described as a monument to sheer boredom.
 When you first open the door, you see a small tower made from a tin can balanced on a soda bottle balanced on a book balanced on four pencils.
 Down the hall, there's the massive head of a statue decorated with party streamers.
 In the main room, there's a garden gnome, a mannequin and at least 40 plungers stuck everywhere.
 Even better, some of those plungers form a line up the wall and onto the ceiling, interspersed with hand prints.

-- If you sneak up to a group of super mutants, you may get treated with some hilarious dialogie:
+- If you sneak up on a group of super mutants, you may get treated to some hilarious dialogue:

 Mutant 1: What?